wangshenguiuc/OnClass/docs/source/introduction.rst

 ~~~~~~~~~
 They key idea of OnClass is using the Cell ontology to help cell type prediction.
 OnClass is the first tool that can classify cells into a new cell type that doesn't exist in the training data.
 To achieve this, the key components are:

-1) Embedding Cell ontology
+1) **Embedding Cell ontology**

 OnClass can use any form of cell type similarity.
 In our paper, we use the **hierarchical ontology structure** (it is actually directed acyclic graph) from the `Cell Ontology <http://www.obofoundry.org/ontology/cl.html>`__.
 However, OnClass is very flexible and any forms of prior cell type similarity (i.e., label similarity) can be used.
-It could be a **weighted network**, where nodes are cell types and edge weights are cell type similarity (preferred to be normalized between 0 and 1, but not required).
-It could be a **unweighted network** where all edge weights are set to 0, which is the case for the Cell Ontology.
-It could be just **a few lines of cell type similarity**, where each line is a tab-spitted three Column file in the form of "CL:000001\tCL:000002\t0.8", representing cell type 1, cell type 2, and similarity.
+It could be a *weighted network*, where nodes are cell types and edge weights are cell type similarity (preferred to be normalized between 0 and 1, but not required).
+It could be a *unweighted network* where all edge weights are set to 0, which is the case for the Cell Ontology.
+It could be just *a few lines of cell type similarity*, where each line is a tab-spitted three Column file in the form of "CL:000001\tCL:000002\t0.8", representing cell type 1, cell type 2, and similarity.
 An example can be found `here <https://github.com/wangshenguiuc/OnClass/tree/master/img/cell_type_similarity_example.txt>`__ .
 By default, all edges are undirected since they are similarity.
 But if you have directed similarities, please email us and we are happy to modify the code to support it.

-We provide a precomputed cell ontology embeddings based on the `Cell Ontology <http://www.obofoundry.org/ontology/cl.html>`__
+We provide a precomputed cell ontology embeddings based on the `Cell Ontology <http://www.obofoundry.org/ontology/cl.html>`__.
 Please check the API section **Embedding Cell Ontology** for how to read and embed the Cell Ontology.

+2) Read the gene expression data

+The gene expression data is used as training data.
+It includes a cell by gene matrix and a label for each cell.
+The label should be a cell ontology ID or cell ontology terms.
+If you training labels are not mapped to cell ontology ID, please use our natural language processing tool to map them to existing cell ontology terms.
+Our tool use a char-level LSTM siamese network and achieve 93.7% accuracy in mapping synonym of cell ontology terms and can deal with composition, misspelling, and abbreviations.
+For more information about this natural language processing tool, please see section Char-level LSTM for cell type term mapping.
+OnClass is a highly flexible tool that can support g

 Here is the flowchart of OnClass